-Select Fixed Luminance Method, and set the luminance level to 200 or 10% below the maximum luminance value (If you have upgraded the software, confirm or set the luminance level to the level in your previous setting.)
+Select Fixed Luminance Method, and set the luminance level to 200 or 10% below the maximum luminance value.

-If you applied the white point adjustment option, check the values in MV Preferences.
+- If you have previously applied a white point adjustment, check the values.

 Note: For information about setting the white point adjustment, see the Adjusting the White Point of Your Monitor document.